Activities

 easily include a visit to the Incan ruins and Cloud Forest.
 Another challenging

-over 3800 meters.
+and up to Quilotoa at over 3800 meters.

 Local Markets

 Local markets only happen on specific days of the week.
 Below you can see which markets might coincide with your visit to the area.
+The Saquisilí Market on Thursday is best seen while traveling in to the Black Sheep Inn, or on the day of your departure.

-| day | town | notes | distance from Black Sheep Inn |
+day | town | notes | distance from Black Sheep Inn |

-| Monday | Guantualo | A very small, non-touristy, rural community market. | No direct road, but a lovely 3 hour hike. |
+Monday | Guantualo | A very small, non-touristy, rural community market. | No direct road, but a lovely 3 hour hike each way. |

-| Tuesday | Latacunga | A large market spreading across two plazas in the center of town.
+Tuesday | Latacunga | A large market spreading across two plazas in the center of town.
 Very colorful.
-Gross views in the slaughter house and meat market. | 3 hours by car |
+Gross views in the slaughter house and meat market. | 2 hours by car |

-| Wednesday | Pujilí | Small -- the Sunday market is bigger. | 2½ hours by car |
+Wednesday | Pujilí | Small -- the Sunday market is bigger. | 2 hours by car |

-| Thursday | Saquisilí | Economically one of the most important markets in Cotopaxi Province.
-The entire community comes alive with vendors on every street corner selling everything imaginable throughout the village. | 2½ hours by car |
+Thursday *Best Market* | Saquisilí | Economically one of the most important markets in Cotopaxi Province.
+The entire community comes alive with vendors on every street corner selling everything imaginable throughout the village. | 2 hours by car |

-| Friday | No Market | Vendors preparing for Saturday Market fill the plazas in Latacunga. | |
+Friday | No Market | Vendors preparing for Saturday Market fill the plazas in Latacunga. | |

-| Saturday | Zumbahua | A morning market surrounded by rocky peaks.
+Saturday *Best Market* | Zumbahua | A morning market surrounded by rocky peaks.
 Very indigenous and colorful.
 Lots of llamas.
-Market ends by 1-2 pm. | 2 hours by car |
+Market ends by 1-2 pm. | 1 hour by car |

-| Saturday | Latacunga | Much bigger than Tuesday's market. | 3 hours by car |
+Saturday | Latacunga | Much bigger than Tuesday's market. | 2 hours by car |

-| Sunday | Chugchilán, Sigchos & Pujilí | Local markets add life to the otherwise sleepy villages of Chugchilán, Sigchos & Pujilí | 5 minute walk to Chugchilán, 1 hour to Sigchos. |
+Sunday | Chugchilán, Sigchos & Pujilí | Local markets add life to the otherwise sleepy villages of Chugchilán, Sigchos & Pujilí | 5 minute walk to Chugchilán, 45 minutes to Sigchos. |

 Sauna and Hot Tub